 Dr. Barbara Han

 Barbara Han is a disease ecologist at the Cary Institute of Ecosystem Studies.
-Her current research applies machine learning and other computational tools to forecast novel hosts, vectors, pathogens, and environments from which pathogen spillovers and human outbreaks may occur.
-Prior to starting at the Cary Institute, Dr. Han completed two consecutive postdoc fellowships, in the Altizer Lab and in the Drake Lab at the University of Georgia, exploring how transmission may vary predictably with host behavior in wild mammals using dynamical models (NSF), and how machine learning tools and informatics can be applied to ecological data to discover new hypotheses and actionable steps to mitigate zoonotic disease.
+Her current research applies machine learning and other computational tools to predict novel hosts, vectors, pathogens, and environments from which pathogen spillovers and disease outbreaks may occur.
+Prior to starting at the Cary Institute, Dr. Han completed two consecutive postdoc fellowships at the University of Georgia, exploring how transmission may vary predictably with host behavior in wild mammals using dynamical models (NSF Biological Informatics fellowship), and how machine learning tools and informatics can be applied to ecological data to discover new hypotheses and actionable steps to mitigate zoonotic disease (NIH Ruth L. Kirschstein National Research Service Award).
 Dr. Han's interest in disease ecology began as a graduate student in the Blaustein Lab at Oregon State University, when amphibian chytridiomycosis was just emerging.
 She used lab and field experiments to investigate how chytrid infection changes host behaviors, and how host community context impacts infection severity and mortality for different species.
 While completing her Ph.D., Dr. Han spent a year conducting field work as a U.S. Fulbright Fellow in Venezuela to investigate the distribution of chytrid fungus in native amphibians in the Andes.

 CV | E-MAIL | TWITTER | IMPACTSTORY